The Ultimate Guide to Canadian Payroll Year-End

 5. Look for changes in WCB rates and maximum earning amounts and add WCB reporting dates to your calendar

-6. Add any legislated provincial minimum wage changes to your calendar to make sure they are updated on-time
+6. Add any legislated provincial minimum wage changes to your calendar to make sure they are updated on time

-7. If you pay weekly or bi-weekly check the calendar to see if this is a year where you will have 53 or 27 pay periods and adjust your pay calendar accordingly
+7. If you pay weekly or bi-weekly check the calendar to see if this is a year where you will have 52 or 26 pay periods and adjust your pay calendar accordingly

-Create a one-page brief for your employees summarizing all of the new year information.
+As a best practice, create a one-page brief for your employees summarizing all of the new year information.
 This way they can plan for changes to their pay based on any new values.
 It also provides a great opportunity to remind them to complete their new TD1s and to encourage them to start their savings plan for the new year.

-Get a head start on tax slips (e.g. T4, T4A, RL-1)
+Get a head start on tax slips (T4, T4A, RL-1)

 1. Run quarterly reconciliation reports